 To make streusel:

-To make cake:
+To make cake batter:

 - Combine flour, baking soda and baking powder in a small bowl and gently whisk to combine.
 Set aside.2 cups all-purpose flour, ½ teaspoon baking soda, 1 ½ teaspoons baking powder

 - Place butter and sugar in a large bowl and mix on medium speed for 2-3 minutes or until light and fluffy.
 Add eggs and vanilla and mix until incorporated.
 Add half of flour mixture to butter mixture and mix.
 Beat in sour cream until incorporated and mix in remaining flour.
-Batter will be thick.1 cup unsalted butter,, 1 ½ cups granulated sugar, 2 large eggs, 1 teaspoon vanilla extract, 1 cup full-fat sour cream
+Batter will be thick.1 cup unsalted butter,, 1 ½ cups granulated sugar, 2 large eggs, 1 teaspoon vanilla extract, 1 cup sour cream,

 - Pour half of streusel mixture in the bottom of the bundt pan and spread evenly.
 Add ⅔ of batter on top of streusel and gently level with offset spatula or back of a spoon.
 Sprinkle remaining streusel evenly over batter and top with remaining ⅓ batter.
 Smooth top and bake for 50-60 minutes or until toothpick inserted in cake comes out clean.
 Cool completely in pan and invert on serving tray when ready to eat.